mohamedhazem24/SQL-50-Challenge/README.md

 # SQL 50 Challenge Solutions
 ---
-elcome to the SQL 50 Challenge Solutions repository!
+welcome to the SQL 50 Challenge Solutions repository!
 This repository contains solutions to the [SQL 50 Challenge](https://leetcode.com/study-plan/sql/), a collection of 50 SQL problems from LeetCode designed to test and enhance your SQL skills.

 ## Repository Structure